RickMoynihan/lambdalounge-website/_posts/2018-07-16-lightning-talks.md

 ---

-This month we have lightning talks from Hakim Cassimally, Chris Bacon, Sean Handley, Sam Marshall and Alex Lynham.
+This month we have lightning talks from Hakim Cassimally, Chris Bacon, Sam Marshall and Alex Lynham.

 > Hakim Cassimally ([BBC]): Inform7, a declarative, 'plain English' language

 > Chris Bacon ([BBC]): Using monoids to build UI

-> Sean Handley ([Stuart]): GraphQL in Elixir

 > Sam Marshall ([Digital Bridge]): A Functional Programmer's adventures in OOP